 Two historic properties were approved for consideration for local landmark designation this week by the Guilford County Historic Preservation.
-Both properties received unanimous support for recognition and protection by county government.
+Both properties received unanimous support for recognition and protection by local municipalities and county government.

 Built in 1900, the W. T. “Tom” Kirkman House is located at 415 West High Street in downtown High Point.
 The Kirkman House is important as the oldest house in downtown High Point that stands on its original foundation.
 Around the corner, the Nettie Brown House is just a few years older, but it was relocated when a new showroom threatened its destruction in 2004.
 The Kirkman House stands as one of the earliest examples of Colonial Revival architecture in High Point.

 As the nineteenth century drew to a close, many of High Point’s most prominent citizens returned to the simpler lines of the historic Georgian and Federal styles for architectural inspiration.
 Popularized by the Centennial Exposition of 1876, Colonial Revival designs were widely embraced in central North Carolina by the turn of the twentieth century.
 The Colonial Revival brought back to High Point the clean lines, boxy forms, and uncomplicated roof lines that the region enjoyed less than fifty years earlier, and in this sense the style was less a revival and more a continuation of traditional building styles and designs that had never completely disappeared.

 The Kirkman House sits prominently above the North Carolina Railroad tracks, and features a wrap-around porch with turned posts, a central gable with a fanlight window, simple trim, and clapboard siding.
 Many interior details remain preserved, such as a wide central greeting hall, ten-foot high ceilings, oak floors, original wooden doors, wooden baseboards and a decorative spindle frieze above the landing of the main staircase.